-701.03.6 Pay for Part-time Work
+701.03.7 Pay for Part-time Work

-Permanent part-time employees working at least twenty (20) hours per week shall accrue pay increases at one-half (1/2) the rate of full time employees.
+Permanent part-time employees working at least twenty (20) hours per week shall accrue pay increases at one-half (1/2) the rate of full-time employees.
 Part-time employees working less than twenty (20) hours per week shall be paid the minimum entry-level salary for their position.

-701.03.7 Earned Salary Increments
+701.03.8 Earned Salary Increments

 The City Manager shall each year include funds in the budget proposal for providing earned salary increments.
-The pay plan has three (3) entry steps and twelve (12) standard steps for each job class.
+The pay plan has fourteen (14) standard steps for each job class.
 Each step represents three (3) percent increase in pay.
 Raises shall be effective at the beginning of the fiscal year after approval of the City budget.